QuentinRa/blog.quentinra.dev/operating-systems/linux/bash/index.md

 You can use `-x` to debug your scripts.
 Each line prefixed with a `+` is the command executed, then you have the command output.
 It should help you find the command that failed.

-You could also add breakpoint, if you want to only have this feature for a part of your code.
+You could also add a breakpoint if you want to only have this feature for a part of your code.

 <details class="details-e">
 <summary>Example of using breakpoints</summary>